It's a Party (song): Critical reception

 Daryl McIntosh of Albumism noted that the song shows that Busta Rhymes "could entertain more than just the 'hard-knocks' at the party [and] now captur[es] the ladies' attention".
 He added that "the late-night gem added a new chapter to the growing legend of Busta Rhymes".

 Music video

 The official music video for "It's a Party" was directed by Marcus Raboy and depicts Busta Rhymes and Zhané at a party.
-Flipmode-members Spliff Star and Rampage make cameo appearances.
+Flipmode-members Spliff Star and Rampage, as well as Beastie Boys member MCA make cameo appearances.